Home » Rome »

 Either way, you need not worry.

-Popular travel websites buy Sistine Chapel tickets in advance and sell them as last minute tickets.
+Popular travel websites buy Sistine Chapel tickets in advance and sell them as last-minute tickets.

-These same-day tickets cost 4 Euros more than the regular tickets, but most visitors don’t care as long as they can skip the long lines.
+These same-day tickets cost €6 more than the regular tickets, but most visitors don’t care as long as they can skip the long lines.

-Adult ticket (18+ years): 33 Euros
+Adult Ticket (18+ years): €36

-Child ticket (6 to 17 years): 23 Euros
+Child Ticket (6 to 17 years): €34

 Tourists usually plan a trip to the Colosseum and Vatican City because they are two of the biggest attractions in Rome.